ChrisGVE/taskforge.nvim/prompt.md

 - **Highly configurable**: Users can define behavior and integration details.
 - **Efficient and lightweight**: Built primarily for LazyVim users, avoiding unnecessary dependencies.

+Do refer to [architecture.md] and [IMPLEMENTATION.md] for a more detailed set of requirements.

 ## 2. Current Work and Focus

 We are currently working on core functionalities related to

+1. **Refactoring and simplification** we have refactored some parts of the code and we should review the adequacy of the refactoring in terms of readability.
+Generally we'd like to apply sane separation of concerns principles, but we don't want to go overboard either.
+On the other hand, we try not to create files that are longer than 800-900 lines and ideally keep our code files, once formatted, at roughly 500 lines.
+Regardless, over-refactoring makes things unnecessary complex and this should be reviewed.

+- We started this simplification with the project being restructured according to [architecture.md] most files have been moved in their locations but no code has been changed
+- The current utils/ui/components/ will be merged into utils/ui/components.lua for simplification
+- module.lua will be removed
+- We need to update the existing code to satisfy the new structure
+- Then we need to start the code re-writing and write missing files.

-- **Batch Tag Processing** which is used when a project file is opened, or gets focused on, the plugin will scan that file (only once) and gather all tag-comments and process them according to the user configuration, a dialog is displayed for tags that are configured to require interactions at the point of creation ("ask", "manual").
+2. **Batch Tag Processing** which is used when a project file is opened, or gets focused on, the plugin will scan that file (only once) and gather all tag-comments and process them according to the user configuration, a dialog is displayed for tags that are configured to require interactions at the point of creation ("ask", "manual").
 This is an area where we want testing to be done.
 In addition, we want to create a single dialog that can be re-used for future functionalities, in particular letting a user review the tracked/untracked tag-comments of the current file.
 And later of a whole project.
 A dialog is presented to the user only if none of the tag-comment is marked with either a UUID or [notrack].
-- **Refactoring and simplification** we have refactored some parts of the code and we should review the adequacy of the refactoring in terms of readability.
-Generally we'd like to apply sane separation of concerns principles, but we don't want to go overboard either.
-On the other hand, we try not to create files that are longer than 800-900 lines and ideally keep our code files, once formatted, at roughly 500 lines.
-Regardless, over-refactoring makes things unnecessary complex and this should be reviewed.
-- **Edits tracking** we need to have in place a smart tracking of user edits to a file.
+3. **Edits tracking** we need to have in place a smart tracking of user edits to a file.
 There are some initial considerations, but practice might add new refinements.
 Those are the key considerations:

 - edit tracking only occurs for comments, as per treesitter classification, noting that treesitter while working in real-time has processing time and debounce.
 Our own debounce counter only start after a user has completed a modification, e.g. exited insert mode, finalized a modal edition (like delete, replace) and if another edition takes place before the debounce counter has finished, the counter is reset, for instance upon entering insert mode or done another modal modification.
 - since comments can be multi-lines, we need to track whether comment lines after the tag-comments are part of it or are independent.
 (For instance, Lua LSP annotations are not part of a tag-comments), from there edit tracking is necessary.
 - auto clean-up, for managed and unmanaged comments (those with a UUID or a notrack), when an edit has finished and the tag must be cleaned, for instance if the user move it to the next line to insert new text (a hint that the new line is part of the tag-comment) we ensure that the tag is properly placed after the edit.
 - we detect editions that change the tag, and we attempt to protect it and eventually restore it, i.e. by using undo for simple edits, there are a few cases to consider:
-    1. The user remove a [notrack] tag, in which case, after the edit is done, we apply the rules related to the tag type and either automatically create a task and make the link, or ask the user, or notify the user that they can opt to manage this tag
+  a) The user remove a [notrack] tag, in which case, after the edit is done, we apply the rules related to the tag type and either automatically create a task and make the link, or ask the user, or notify the user that they can opt to manage this tag
-    2. The user remove a UUID track to a [notrack] we delete the task after confirmation since the user no longer wishes the task to be tracked.
+  b) The user remove a UUID track to a [notrack] we delete the task after confirmation since the user no longer wishes the task to be tracked.
 If the user change their mind we restore the UUID.
-    3. The user modify in any other way a UUID, we notify the user that this may lead to a desynchronization with taskwarrior and offer to restore the UUID, or let the user chose if they rather want the tag to become unmanaged or untracked.
+  c) The user modify in any other way a UUID, we notify the user that this may lead to a desynchronization with taskwarrior and offer to restore the UUID, or let the user chose if they rather want the tag to become unmanaged or untracked.
 - we detect full deletion of the tag-comment, and close (not delete) the linked task if there is one, following the configuration of the tag type whether this is done automatically or if user interaction is necessary.

-- **Miscellaneous debugging** we need to ensure that the project detection name works as expected.
+4. **Miscellaneous debugging** we need to ensure that the project detection name works as expected.
-- **Testing** once the above tasks have been completed we'll have to work on testing our code before moving on to further additions.
+5. **Testing** once the above tasks have been completed we'll have to work on testing our code before moving on to further additions.

 ### Next steps (Development roadmap)